 RIBridges is a complex, integrated eligibility system, which combines more than 15 programs into a single global system.
 As a result of both the inherent complexity and the initial system delivery issues, contracted resources continue to be necessary to support implementation and operations.
 These resources will be needed for development support and system stabilization efforts until the system reaches an acceptable level of stability and program operations.
 The overall goal and objective of the project is to bring the system to a state of maturity that will change both the level of effort and the nature of the resources required.
 The State is vigilant in its assessment of ongoing contractor needs and in their overall vendor management.
 As a result of the State's active management, contract costs have been reduced by 25.3% between FFY 2018 and FFY 2020.
-In addition, it is expected that contract costs will be reduce by another 29.2% between FFY 2020 and FFY 2021.
+In addition, leadership reduced the FFY 2020 and overall APD budget by 11% or \$9.0M between the July 2019 and January 2020 submissions.